Verdon level and whitewater activities: understanding the role of dams

 The Verdon river constitutes a true geological wonder which attracts thousands of visitors each year.

 To discover its beauty, nothing like trying out whitewater sports, which will offer you, in addition to spectacular landscapes, beautiful sensations!

 To practice these activities, it is necessary to understand how the level of Verdon .
 The river takes its source above the Col d’Allos.
 It then flows for nearly 170 km and is regulated by hydroelectric dams .
 These are the Castillon and Chaudane dams upstream of the Gorges, and the Sainte-Croix, Quinson and Esparron dams downstream.

 It is on the Chaudanne dam that we linger since it is the one that regulates the flow of the Verdon from Castellane to Lake Sainte-Croix, the part of the Verdon on which our activities take place.
-When the dam is open , the water flow is strong and the flow is rapid: the conditions are then ideal for the practice of rafting and canoe Kayak .
+When the dam is open , the flow of water is strong and the flow is rapid: the conditions are then ideal for the practice of rafting and canoeing .
 If this is closed , the level goes down but the river is not dry.
-The water flow is lower and it is then possible to make aqua-trekking and canyoning without rope in the grand canyon of Verdon .
+The water flow is lower and it is then possible to do aqua-hiking and canyoning without a rope in the Grand Canyon du Verdon .